 Seed rate depends on cultivar and soil type.
 Treat the seeds with Trichoderma viride @ 4g/kg of seeds and cover with sand.
-However, on an average, 1 to ½ kg seeds required to cover the one hectore land.
-Apply carbofuran 3G at 10gm/sq. meter at sowing.
+However, on an average, 1 to ½ kg seeds required to cover the one-hectare land.
+Apply carbofuran 3G at 10gm/sq. the meter at sowing.

-Chilli can be growing in all type of soft but the sanday-loam, clay loam and loam soils are best suited forted, the soil must be well drained and well aerated.
+Chilli can be grown in all type of soft but the sandy-loam, clay loam, and loam soils are best suited forted, the soil must be well drained and well aerated.

 Varieties of Chilli

-Fresh chili seeds are sown in well prepared nursery beds.
-The nursery beds is usually raised from ground level and is prepared by thorough mixing with compost and sand.
+Fresh chili seeds are sown in well-prepared nursery beds.
+The nursery beds are usually raised from ground level and are prepared by thorough mixing with compost and sand.
 Seeds treated with Trichoderma are sown and covered thinly using sand.
 The seeds germination time is 5-7 days.
-About 40-45 days oil seedlings are trans planted in the actual field.
+About 40-45 days oil seedlings are transplanted in the actual field.

 Spacing for chilli farming

 40-45 days old seedlings are used for transplantation.
 In some place, 60cm X 30cm or 45cm X 30cm or 30cm X 30cm spacing is also followed.
-However a spacing of 60cm X 30cm with a plant population of about 22,200 seedlings per acre or 45cm X 45cm with a plant population of 19,750 per acre are considered optimum.
+However, a spacing of 60cm X 30cm with a plant population of about 22,200 seedlings per acre or 45cm X 45cm with a plant population of 19,750 per acre is considered optimum.

 Manures and Fertilizer for chilli plant cultivation

-chilli plant cultivation is highly perisable in nature.
+chilli plant cultivation is highly perishable in nature.
 Usually is taken about 60-65 days after flowering for fruits to fully ripen.
 Harvesting of chilli crop depends on the purpose and market demand.
-Chillies which are used for vegetable purpose are generally harvested white they are still green but full grown.
-Chilli are harvested at red stage for caning purpose.
+Chillies which are used for the vegetable purpose are generally harvested while they are still green but full grown.
+Chilli is harvested at the red stage for caning purpose.
 Chillies under for drying are harvested at full ripe-stage which can be turned into chilli powder.